Staal gets 2 power-play goals, Carolina beats Dallas 5-1

 ROAD TRIP

 The Stars have three games remaining against the Lightning, the team that beat them in Game 6 of the Stanley Cup Final last September in the NHL bubble.
-There is also the game at Nashville, and a single game at Florida before finishing with two games in Chicago.
+There is also the game at Nashville, and a game at Florida before finishing with two games in Chicago.

 LINESMAN DOWN